whmcs-smarters/IPTV-Smarters-TV-Demo-APK/README.md

 # IPTV Smarters Pro (TV Box Edition  ) - v1.6 released Out !

 - **Watch Trailer** - ability to watch the trailer for Movies and Series as well.
-- **Recently Watched** - New Section that will have the movies or series that has been watched.
+- **Recently Watched** - New Section that will have the movies that has been watched.
 - **Resuming Video**  - it brings the ability for user to resume the video where they left it before.
 - **Hardware and Software Recording ( Major Update)** - Now, we have updated our native player that support hardware and software decoding.
 - Sorting options for Categories